-- The person should seek medical help if: - blood is still coming from the nose after 20 minutes; - the nosebleed was caused by a hard punch on the nose; a fall, a road accident, etc.; - blood spurts from the nose; - the person takes blood thinning medication (like warfarin), or - the injured person turns pale, becomes sleepy or falls unconscious. - 3.
-Wash your hands after taking care of the person.
+The person should seek medical help if:

+- blood is still coming from the nose after 20 minutes; - the nosebleed was caused by a hard punch on the nose; a fall, a road accident, etc.; - blood spurts from the nose, or - the injured person turns pale, becomes sleepy or falls unconscious. - 3.
+Wash your hands after taking care of the patient.
 Use soap and water to wash your hands.
 If no soap is available, you can use ash to wash your hands.
 Alcohol-based sanitizers can also be used, if available.

-D.7.2 BLEEDING OF THE GUMS
+D.3.2 BLEEDING OF THE GUMS